prahtz/tablut/README.md

 # Tablut
-An IA for the Tablut Challenge 2020
+An AI for the Tablut Challenge 2020

 ## Description
 This player has been designed to play against another player communicating through a [server](https://github.com/AGalassi/TablutCompetition).